Ashketchum2002/e-cabin/README.md

 ## The webite is responive.
 Responsive images at the end of readme.
 You can also check it out on a mobile.

+# Test Admin cerdentials
+email - ashKetchum@gmail.com
+password - 99221

+# Test Employee cerdentials
+email - ashishoct2002.ketchum@gmail.com
+password - 89197

+# As the website is live, you will have to add tasks to see the charts, as we have added tasks only for dates 10th October or less.

 ## Login

 The design of the login page was was recreated by us taking inspiration from the sign-in page of Amazon.
 Both employees and admins can login thourgh